The Adventures of Lolo the Penguin

-The Adventures of Lolo the Penguin (renamed “The Adventures of Scamper the Penguin” in the United States) is a 1986 animated coming-of-age adventure film, originally released as a three-part serial film.
-Its story focuses on a penguin named Lolo and his friend Pépé, who also become friends with Mak near the ending scenes.
+The Adventures of Lolo the Penguin (renamed "The Adventures of Scamper the Penguin" in the United States) is a 1986 Russian animated coming-of-age adventure film, originally released as a three-part serial film.
+Its story focuses on a penguin named Lolo and his friend Pépé, who also become friends with Mak.

 Plot

 The story begins with the end of winter, and the southern ocean showing the aurora australis.
 A raft of Adélie penguins, coming from the north, returns home.
 The females separate from their mates to go hunt as males build their nests from piles of pebbles.
 The females return to lay their eggs, only to eventually separate from the males again to find food, whilst the males take care of the eggs.

 Eventually, most of the males give in to their hunger and leave to find some food as well.
 A flock of aggressive skuas constantly threatens to steal the penguin eggs and raids the nesting grounds while most of the flock is gone.
 Being the only one that stayed, a penguin named Toto saves the egg of another family, meanwhile one of their two eggs is stolen from their nest.
 When his mate, Lala, returns Toto admits that one of the eggs is not theirs.
 They return it to the rightful parents and have one egg for themselves.

 When the eggs finally hatch, Toto and Lala receive a newborn penguin baby whom they name Lolo.
 He, like any other young penguin, is over-inquisitive and very curious, which can annoy some of the other penguins.
 Together with his best friend Pépé, Lolo goes on many journeys through the wild, learning about the creatures that live in region.
 He eventually also makes friends with a tame husky puppy called Don (though his name is Cowboy in the English version), who is on an Antarctic trek with his scientist master.

 Eventually, however, Lolo and Pepe get separated from their home, and face many dangers such as attacks by leopard seals and killer whales.
 Eventually, they get captured by a large group of poachers, from whom they later escape with the help of a macaroni penguin named Mak and an old guard dog on board named Jack.

 The young penguins return home, only to find that the poachers have also come to catch all the baby penguins to sell to a zoo; Despite some of the penguins getting killed in the operation, including Toto, Lolo leads a successful rescue and the poacher's ship is sunk when a chunk of ice falls off a nearby iceberg and causes a tidal wave.

 The story ends with Don and the scientist flying home in a helicopter as the winter comes, Mak sets out alone to find his own family, and the other penguins go northward again, now led by Lolo.